 By now I thing you get the gist that Seasonal, Vacation and Short Term Rentals have a very different risk exposure than your owner occupied home or long term rental policy.
 Traditional insurance companies don’t have an appetite for this level of risk.

-For more questions about California Vacation Rental Insurance or Short Term Rental Insurance, please contact Einhorn Insurance at 858-336-4644 or email us at Agent@EinhornInsurance.com.
+For more questions about California Vacation Home Rental Insurance, please visit https://einhorninsurance.com/california-home-insurance/ and click the GET A QUOTE button or email us at Agent@EinhornInsurance.com.

 We are not trying to discourage you from having a vacation rental.
+We actually own several ourselves.
 Vacation rentals can have a tremendous upside: income, flexibility and tax write offs.
 Just make sure you properly cover yourself and the risk exposure with the right insurance policy.

 Whether you have a property close to the beach, a cabin in Big Bear or a condo used as a corporate rental, call Einhorn Insurance to get the proper coverage.